Q-Minh/nihu/dox/tut_rayleigh_integral.md

 Kernel and weighted residual {#tut_rayleigh_kernel}
 ----------------------------

-Finally, we instantiate the integral operator \f$ \mathcal{G} \f$ using the Helmholtz kernel and evaluate the weighted double integrals:
+We instantiate the integral operator \f$ \mathcal{G} \f$ using the Helmholtz kernel as follows:

-\snippet rayleigh_integral_3d.mex.cpp Kernel and weighted residual
+\snippet rayleigh_integral_3d.mex.cpp Kernel

-The real wave number is imported from Matlab with the standard Matlab interface function `mxGetPr` that returns a pointer to the real data.
+- The real wave number is imported from Matlab with the standard Matlab interface function `mxGetPr` that returns a pointer to the real data.
-The Helmholtz kernel is instantiated using the class ::helmholtz_3d_SLP_kernel templated to the wave number's type (`double`).
+- The Helmholtz kernel is instantiated using the class ::helmholtz_3d_SLP_kernel templated to the wave number's type (`double`).
 The abbreviation SLP refers to the single layer potential.

+We allocate memory for the output complex matrices:

+\snippet rayleigh_integral_3d.mex.cpp Matrices

-The three-argument constructor of class ::mex::complex_matrix (`cMatrix`) allocates a Matlab output matrix of given dimensions in Matlab memory.
+- The three-argument constructor (rows, columns, output pointer) of class ::mex::complex_matrix (`cMatrix`) allocates a Matlab output matrix of given dimensions in Matlab memory.

-The weighted double integrals are again evaluated using the operator notations.
+The weighted double integrals are again evaluated using the operator notations:

+\snippet rayleigh_integral_3d.mex.cpp Weighted residual

 The two last lines of code are syntactically identical, but there is a great difference.
-The transfer impedance matrix is defined between two separate meshes, while the radiation impedance matrix is defined on one mesh.
+- The transfer impedance matrix is defined between two separate meshes, and is therefore computed by evaluating regular integrals only
-This means that the transfer impedance is computed by evaluating regular integrals only, while the radiation impedance matrix involves singular integrals.
+- The radiation impedance matrix is defined on one mesh, and its computation involves singular integration.

 The complete source of the tutorial is found here: tutorial/rayleigh_integral_3d.mex.cpp